daily Broadcast

 Finally, commitment by both sides to put the issue in the past once solved.
 See, the reason I can share this even though it was just last week, man, I’ll tell you what, we’re committed.
 We’re committed to doing what God wants us to do.

-We happen to get along really, really well and so there are parts of this that are a great example.
-The good part of this example I like because I actually did what you’re supposed to do.
+We happen to get along really, really well and so there are parts of this that it was a great example.
+The good part of this example I like because I actually followed, I did what you’re supposed to do.
 I was really happy about that.

 Secondly, don’t bring it up to this person again.
 If it’s solved, if it’s behind you, you may meet, you may work through it, but in the heat of another argument don’t pull out of your bag, “Well remember that time when you did…?”
 No, mm, mm, mm, mm, mm, mm, mm.
 You’ve let loose of that, that’s gone, that’s foreign territory.